 To celebrate the bicentennial of Walt Whitman’s birth on May 31, 2019, Brooklyn Poets invited poets to submit a poem to our Whitman Bicentennial Poetry Contest in response to the bard’s indelible question from “Crossing Brooklyn Ferry”: “What is it then between us?”
-Brooklyn Poet Laureate Tina Chang, Mark Doty and Rowan Ricardo Phillips will judge the contest, selecting three winners from three different age brackets: 13–17, 18–22, and 23+.
-First prize in each bracket will win $250; second prize $100; third prize $50.
-The winners and judges will read at our bicentennial celebration on May 31 and have their poems published in a commemorative chapbook.
+Brooklyn Poet Laureate Tina Chang, Rowan Ricardo Phillips and Mark Doty judged the contest, selecting three winners from three different age brackets: 13–17, 18–22, and 23+.
+First prize in each bracket won $250; second prize $100; third prize $50.
+The winners and judges read at our bicentennial celebration on May 31 and had their poems published in a commemorative chapbook.

 Tina Chang was raised in New York City.
 The first female to be named poet laureate of Brooklyn, she is the author of the poetry collections Hybrida (Norton, 2019), Of Gods & Strangers (Four Way Books, 2011), and Half-Lit Houses (Four Way Books, 2004).
 She is also the coeditor of the W.W.
 Norton anthology Language for a New Century: Contemporary Poetry from the Middle East, Asia, and Beyond (2008).
 She is the recipient of awards from the New York Foundation for the Arts, Academy of American Poets, Poets & Writers, the Ludwig Vogelstein Foundation and the Van Lier Foundation among others.
 She teaches poetry at Sarah Lawrence College and is a member of the international writing faculty at the City University of Hong Kong.